ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 D      {key: "mykey", interval: ..., data: ...}  interval, data
 =====  ========================================  ====================

-If only the interval is replaced (*type B*), the data of the preexisting cue will be preserved.
-Similarly, if only the data is replaced (*type C*), the interval of the preexisting cue will be preserved.
+If *only* the interval is replaced (*type B*), the data of the preexisting cue will be preserved.
+Similarly, if *only* the data is replaced (*type C*), the interval of the pre-existing cue will be preserved.

 ..  note::